MorganGonzales/search-result-counter/README.md

 }
 ```

-In this scenario, I didn't create a specific director class, but simply included it as part of the `GetUrlRankingsFromSearchResult` service class.
+In this scenario, a specific director class was not created for simplicity.
+Instead, it was included as part of the `GetUrlRankingsFromSearchResult` service class.
 This code snippet (which can be in a separate director class) is responsible for executing the building steps in a particular sequence (sequence does not matter much in this case)

 ```php